Prelude – Concept of Reference, Studio monitors and Flat Frequency Response Calibration.

 That’s where calibration softwares like Sonarworks Reference 4, IK Multimedia ARC System 3 and DIRAC Live come in.
 They come with measurement microphones and software which helps you measure your studio monitors at various points in the room and then show you the frequency response of how your studio monitors sound in your room.
 They then enable you to compensate the measured FR of your studio monitors for proper flat frequency response.
 Check them out if you want to know more about them.

 I personally use Sonarworks Reference 4 Studio Edition in my production room to calibrate my studio monitors for absolute flat response.
-The Headphone Edition of the software on the other hand has calibration curves for a ton of popular headphones and Sonarworks have their own target curve that they use for calibration, which is actually quite close to the Harman Target but with a lower bass shelf and a tiny bit more upper treble.
+The Headphone Edition of the software has calibration profiles for a ton of popular headphones and Sonarworks have their own target curve that they use for calibration, which is actually quite close to the Harman Target but with a lower bass shelf and a tiny bit more upper treble.
 So, loosely their idea of flat response in headphones is basically a slightly modified Harman Target curve, which is also their idea of how flat studio monitors in a treated room are perceived and sound to our human ears.
 Reference 4 works really well for my use and my flat response compensated studio monitors sound better than they ever did before in my room.
 I achieve my mixes which translate even better, way quicker now.

 Diffuse Field (DF) and Harman Target (HT) are two popular reference target curves used by manufacturers around the world for tuning or as compensation in their graph measurements.
 I personally quite like both for proper reference tuning; Harman Target a bit more for the bass shelf, which makes mixing bass easier for me personally.
 So, if I’m looking for a proper ‘reference class headphone’, I’d want it tuned close to or in the ballpark of one of these curves to properly translate the music in true reference style.